 PTC families usually come to these classes through the CMH intake process.
 The intake specialist can recommend either the individual PMTO approach or a PTC group, as available.

-For clinicians who are already PMTO trained, PTC requires an additional four days of training that allows them to serve more families in their community.
-PTC groups must always include at least two leaders, one being a clinician, which also give these clinicians an opportunity to collaborate with their colleagues.
+For specialists who are already PMTO trained, PTC requires an additional four days of training that allows them to serve more families in their community.
+PTC groups must always include at least two leaders, one being a specialist, which also give these specialists an opportunity to collaborate with their colleagues.

 Like the PMTO program, PTC and PTC-R are evidence-based strategies proven effective through extensive research.
-Clinicians are continually assessed and coached after training to ensure they maintain fidelity to the PMTO model.
+Specialists are continually assessed and coached after training to ensure they maintain fidelity to the PMTO model.